-Brassy hair develops when you’ve bleached or lightened your hair.
+Brassy hair can happen with bleached or lightened your hair.
 When you bleach or lighten your hair, the warm tones from your natural color have a tendency to come out.
 The biggest culprit of brassy hair is lightening dark hair, because darker hair naturally contains more warm tones.

-If you’re struggling with brassy hair, the good news is, it can be easily corrected at home.
+All it takes is a little color theory know-how.
+If you’re struggling with brassy hair, the good news is, it can be easily corrected at home with oVertone’s Toning Conditioners.
+The important thing is to choose the right shade!

 It’s important to choose the right cool shade to balance out warm tones.
 Your best go-to for figuring out what cool tone to use is the color wheel (see below).
 Colors on the opposite side of yellow or orange are the cool tones you’re looking for.
 That’s why we recommend our Blue Toning Conditioner for brassy orange undertones, and our Purple Toning Conditioner for brassy yellow undertones.

 While it might not be possible to COMPLETELY avoid brassiness, there are steps you can take to prevent it as much as possible.
-The best way to avoid brassy hair is to avoid products with sulfates.
+One of the biggest ways to avoid brassy hair is to avoid products with sulfates – an ingredient you won’t find anywhere near oVertone products.
 Sulfates have the tendency to strip away dyed color and heavily contribute to brassiness.
 We recommend checking out our post about how sulfates mess with your colored hair.

-Unfortunately many people live in places where the mineral content in the water you wash your hair with is high.
-Installing a shower filter can help to reduce the mineral content, which can fade hair faster.
+Another common cause of brassiness or other color shift is hard water – which basically means high mineral content in tap water.
+Many people live in places where the mineral content in the shower water is high.
+Installing a shower filter can help to reduce the mineral content, which will help protect your color in between refreshes with your favorite oVertone color products.